Rhode Island Medicaid Long Term Care Eligibility for 2023

 Under Rhode Island law, the transfer of assets to certain recipients will not trigger a period of ineligibility.
 A home can be transferred to (A) one’s spouse or permanently blind or disabled child (B) into a trust for other disabled dependents (C) a child under age 21 (D) a sibling who has lived in the home for at least a year before the applicant’s institutionalization and holds equity interest in the home (D) a child who has taken care of the applicant for at least two years, thus delaying the need to move into a nursing home.

-Exempt Assets for an applicant in Rhode Island include:
+Exempt Assets in 2023 for an applicant in Rhode Island include:

 i. $4,000 or less in cash/non-exempt assets if single.
 If married, the asset limit is raised to $6,000.